Reactor™ - The manual

 configurator-areas

-There is 4 main areas:
+There are 4 main areas:

 1. Controller:

-Press ctrl+e (or cmd+e on macOS) to toggle between "configuration mode" and "simulation mode"
+Press ctrl+e (or cmd+e on macOS) to toggle between "configuration mode" and "simulation mode".

 2. Inspector: